inclusionAI/SWE-CARE/README.md

 ### Parameters

-* `--dataset-file`: Path to the original dataset file (CodeReviewTaskInstance objects)
+* `--dataset-name-or-path`: Path to the original dataset file or Hugging Face dataset name (default: inclusionAI/SWE-CARE)
 * `--predictions-path`: Path to the predictions file (CodeReviewPrediction objects)
 * `--output-dir`: Directory where evaluation results will be saved
 * `--evaluator`: One or more evaluator types to use (`llm_evaluator`, `rule_based_evaluator`)